VladimirVashchenko/Passwords/README.md

 Note: this is a complete IDEA project.

-In order to deploy as a standalone application with the provided passwords.xml file, change stylesheets extension from .css to .bss
+In order to deploy as a standalone application with the provided ant build script in passwords.xml, change stylesheets extension from .css to .bss
 in:

 src/passwordProtector/controllers/Popover.java;